Euclid Beach Park: Decline, closure, and legacy

 Many structures still standing on the Euclid Beach site after its closing, including the famous dance hall, were destroyed in a series of arson fires.
 The suspects were never apprehended.
 By 1986, most of the park was gone, though some remnants of the park are still visible to this day.
 The original shoreline walkway is still at the beach, the concrete pier which was made with a patented Humphrey concrete-pouring process is also standing at its original location and a number of other artifacts can still be seen there.
 This process was also used in constructing the trailer park wall, which is still standing.
 The wall runs along Lakeshore Boulevard.

 A few original guy-wire remnants attached to the sycamore trees remain along with the loading platform for the Antique Cars, the anchor post for the Thriller coaster, and part of the path to the Flying Turns platform.
 The bridge for the Turnpike Cars still stands across the driveway for one of the apartment buildings built on the former west end of the Park and the remains of the supports for the Turnpike Cars center directional rail which was used on the track to keep the turnpike cars from going off of the track are also still visible.

 Next to the pier, of which the concrete portion is largely intact, sits an empty, circular cement pool which was once a ride.
 Beach-goers could sit in suspended swing seats, and be taken for rides around the 2 ft pool via a motor in the pool's center.
 Later, the swing seat apparatus was removed, and a center fountain was put in its place.
 The pool is now filled in with dirt and grass.
 Plans are to rebuild the Pier.

 Perhaps the most famous of the remnants of Euclid Beach Park is the arched main gate.
 This archway has been declared a Cleveland landmark, and is now protected from demolition.
 The arch was severely damaged by a hit-and-run driver in January 2007.
-On June 12, 2007, the rebuilt Arch was rededicated.
+On June 12, 2007, the rebuilt arch was rededicated.
+On July 17, 2025, the arch was moved from the roadway to an adjacent lot to be made the centerpiece of a park.

 Today, the former entrance road into the park is E 159th St. The portion of the site not included in the State Park is occupied by a trailer park, and the owners of the trailer park demolished the Humphrey Mansion in 2005.

 The Humphrey Company continues to sell the popcorn and taffy products made famous during the heyday of the park.